Please note that Tapas no longer supports Internet Explorer.

 He reasoned that if anyone could do it, then why not him?
 Then he could become the head of a new Spirit Master bloodline and take all that he had gained from the Thornes for the Hallowfelds.

 He had taken his wife's family name as a condition of the marriage, so that their children would carry on the famous family name.
-If he could succeed, then he could reclaim his name and keep to all the Thornes held for his own family.
-The Thornes would fade into obscurity, and the Hallowfelds would rise.
+If he could succeed, then he could reclaim his name, the Thornes would fade into obscurity, and the Hallowfelds would rise.

 And a Spirit Master she was.
 Her mother had insured it.

-As if she were sensing her death on the horizon, she had insisted on guiding her daughter through the first pact ceremony the week before she succumbed to her illness.
-It had pained her to put her daughter through it so young, worried about the girl being able to control her powers and survive.
-To that end, she had made Rosaline swear to hide her powers at all times, repeatedly lecturing her on secrecy.
+As if she were sensing her death on the horizon, she had insisted on guiding her daughter through the first pact ceremony just a week before she succumbed to her illness.
+It had pained her to put her daughter through it so young, worried about the girl being able to control her powers.
+But survival came first.
+To that end, she had repeatedly lectured her daughter on the need for secrecy.

 Rosaline still remembered it clearly.
 Her mother had sent all the servants away, claiming that she wanted to have a quiet nap while her daughter read to her.
 She had made her Spirit sweep the whole wing to ensure no one lingered near enough to spy on them.
 Once she was assured that they wouldn't be discovered, she rushed Rosaline to gather the materials from the wardrobe in her room.

-Spirits could only be seen by those who had received their blessing, unless they chose to reveal themselves.
-Once blessed, the world of the Spirits would be revealed to the observer for life.
+Spirits could only be seen by those who had received their blessing, but once blessed, the world of the Spirits would be revealed to the observer for life.
 Spirits only willingly showed themselves to those who had earned their trust, or in the event their bondmate was in dire need, so they maintained their mystique even in a household that had once been filled with Spirit Masters.

 Every member of the Thorne family was blessed by their parents' Spirits as soon as they were born, so the Spirit Realm was open to them from the moment they opened their eyes.
 This helped to bolster the belief that the power was held in the Thorne bloodline itself when all the Thorne children ran around with playmates that only they could see, no matter how hard others looked.
 By the time a child came of age to make their pact at fifteen, it had already been instilled in them to never let their spirit bless anyone other than a direct family member.